1quintana/google-places-popular-times/readme.md

 ![Build Status][ico-github]

 ## Introduction
 Using this package you can get a list of places with its popular times or also a place details with its popular times.
+Time and percentage of popularity for certain time is also included in the results.

 Follow the google API documentation to understand their requirements and use this package https://developers.google.com/places/web-service/intro